hemmelig/AnisotroPy/.github/CONTRIBUTING.md

 ## Pull Request Process

-1. Fork the repo
+1. Fork the repo;
 2. Make a new branch.
-For new features, your new branch should be from master.
-For bugfixes, your new branch should be from `maintenance_1.0.x`.
+For new features, your new branch should be from main;
-1. Ensure all existing tests run with no (unexpected) errors to make merging as straightforward as possible.
+3. *Before making any changes*, ensure all existing tests run with no (unexpected) errors;
-2. Any new features are accompanied by an appropriate test.
+4. Make your contribution.
+Note, all new features must be accompanied by an appropriate test;
-3. Ensure any and all contributions are documented.
+5. Ensure any and all contributions are documented.
 We use the NumPy style guide documentation.
-For examples, the user is encouraged to look at the other functions/classes in AnisotroPy
+For examples, the user is encouraged to look at the other functions/classes in AnisotroPy;
-4. Pull Request merging is handled by the AnisotroPy project maintainers, whose responsibility it is to help you conform to the expected coding standards.
+6. Create a Pull Request from your fork to the main repository.
+Pull Request merging is handled by the AnisotroPy project maintainers, whose responsibility it is to help you conform to the expected coding standards.

 ## Licensing contributions
 All submitted contributions, whether features, fixes, or data, must be compatible with the GPLv3 and will be GPLv3 licensed as soon as they are part of AnisotroPy.
 By submitting a pull request, you are acknowledging this and accepting the terms laid out in the LICENSE file.